-In the past, some placement providers incorporated attendance at international conferences and some overseas travel for students as part of their placements.
+In the past, some placement providers incorporated attendance at national and international conferences and some overseas travel for students as part of their placements.
 APPEL is very grateful for these experiences and opportunities provided to students.
-If you are considering asking your student to undertake any travel, please contact the APPEL Operations team at ops@appel.ie as early as possible to discuss.
+If you are considering asking your student to undertake any travel, either national or international please contact the APPEL Operations team at ops@appel.ie as early as possible to discuss.

-Due to the ongoing COVID-19 pandemic, travel between Training Establishments (TE) is discouraged.
-In addition, only placement hours that are completed in an APPEL-accredited Training Establishment will be recognised.
+Only placement hours that are completed in an APPEL-accredited Training Establishment will be recognised.
 If this is unavoidable due to a need for the student to move to a different location/branch on a temporary or permanent basis, placement providers should engage with APPEL regarding the accreditation status of the proposed new TE in advance.
 Please contact the APPEL Operations team at ops@appel.ie as early as possible to discuss.